-The firm receives about 500 initial applications and the top 10% are invited in for an hour-long interview with a partner and an associate.
-During this interview, “generally, half the time is spent exploring the application form and the other half going through a topical news article that we ask candidates to read quite quickly before the interview starts and discuss.
-The emphasis is very much on how candidates marshal the information in the article, express themselves and formulate their arguments, particularly when challenged.
-Their level of knowledge of the topic and their personal opinion are irrelevant.”
+For the summer vacation scheme the firm receives over 800 applications and around the top 10% are invited in for an initial interview with the Graduate Recruitment team, followed by two second-stage 45-minute interviews with a partner and an associate.
+The first part of the interviews is spent exploring the application form and the second part centres on a discussion about a topical news article that candidates are asked to read just before the interview starts.
+The emphasis is on how candidates marshal the information in the article, express themselves and formulate their arguments, particularly when challenged; their level of knowledge of the topic and their personal opinion are irrelevant.

-The vacation scheme has 20 places and runs for three weeks in July.
-Students who successfully bag a spot on the “jam-packed programme” spend a week and a half with a supervisor in the firm's transactional group and the same amount of time within the disputes group.
-“We try to ensure they're getting involved in live work and gain a realistic understanding of what it's like to train at GD,” explains Edwards.
-Assessed exercises include a group presentation which “allows students to showcase their team-working skills.
-We want to see whether they thrive in a group, how they divide up tasks and support one another.”
-This year the presentation was “related to Brexit – advising an investment bank and a corporate about the implications of Brexit for them.
-The actual presentation is scheduled in the final week, which means the students have three weeks to research the scenario and produce a two-page memo before they're up on their feet for a ten-minute presentation.”
+The vacation scheme has up to 22 places and runs for three weeks from 24 June 2024 until 12 July 2024.
+Students who successfully bag a spot on the programme spend a week and a half with a supervisor in the firm's transactional group and the same amount of time within the disputes group.
+The firm ensures that students get involved in 'live work' and gain a realistic understanding of what it's like to train at Gibson Dunn.
+Assessed exercises include a group presentation in the final week, which allows students to showcase their team-working skills: the students research a given scenario and present for ten minutes in front of a panel of Gibson Dunn lawyers.
+The firm evaluates whether the students thrive in a group, how they divide up tasks and support one another, as well as their ease when responding to panel questions.

-'Coffee conversations' are also on the itinerary – “these are informal chats over coffee and biscuits with partners and senior associates from each of the firm’s practice areas, with the opportunity to ask questions about life as a trainee and the day-to-day work of each team.”
+'Coffee conversations' are also on the itinerary.
+These are informal chats over coffee and biscuits with partners and associates from each of the firm’s practice areas, with the opportunity to ask questions about life as a trainee and the day-to-day work of each team.

-Kathryn Edwards notes that “one of the highlights” of the vac scheme is a discussion with Lord Falconer QC, who's a partner at the firm.
+One of the highlights of the vac scheme is a discussion with Lord Falconer KC, a partner at the firm.
 Falconer talks to the group about his career, which included working alongside Tony Blair as Lord Chancellor.
-Edwards tells us: “He encourages the students to examine what it is they want from a legal career, what their goals and aspirations are, and how they can use their skills for good in the future.
-The session is extremely inspirational and the students really look forward to it!”
+The inspirational session encourages the students to examine what they want from a legal career, what their goals and aspirations are, and how they can use their skills in the future.

 Gibson, Dunn & Crutcher LLP